jackyzha0/jackyzha0.github.io/content/thoughts/Collingridge dilemma.md

 - seed
 ---

-Efforts to influence or control the further development of technology face a double-bind problem
+Efforts to influence or control the further development of technology face a [[thoughts/catch 22|double-bind]] problem
 - An information problem: impacts cannot be easily predicted until the technology is extensively developed and widely used.
 - A power problem: control or change is difficult when the technology has become entrenched.